Miega/atm-app/README.md

 ## Running the Server

-Run `ng serve` or `npm start` for a dev server.
+After running `npm install`, run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Commands